 Anyone who would like to attend the free event on 25 March, or get more information about Willderland Farm, can email email@example.com.

 This project is funded by Sanctuary’s Grand Ideas Fund, which is currently accepting applications from community projects benefiting Sanctuary residents and their communities.
-To find out more about the fund, please call 01905 335411 or email email@example.com.
+To find out more about the community investment fund, please call 01905 335411 or email firstname.lastname@example.org.